 Addams Family Values (1993) ***1/2 [AF BD Double Feature Pt.
 2]

-Barry Sonnenfeld returned to direct and did basically as good a job as he did with The Addams Family (1991).
+Barry Sonnenfeld returned to direct and did basically as good a job as he did with 1991's The Addams Family (1991).
 I don't think Paul Rudnick's screenplay is as good as the first film, relying a bit too much on silly humor that goes for a big laugh rather than a sly smirk (which is more my speed).
-The cast is excellent once again, given a chance to sink their teeth even further into the characters (Christina Ricci in particular is a delight), though I much prefer Judith Malina as Granny in the first film to Carol Kane—her performance isn't as good, she's not given as much screen time (thankfully), and her makeup is not good at all.
-In fact, there are a few other scenes where the makeup and f/x look a bit rushed.
+The cast is excellent once again, given a chance to sink their teeth even further into the characters (Christina Ricci in particular is a delight), though I much prefer Judith Malina as Granny in the first film to Carol Kane.
+Kane's performance isn't as good, she's not given as much screen time (thankfully), and her makeup isn't great.
+In fact, there are a few other scenes where the makeup and effects look a bit rushed.
 Joan Cusack—the other new billing (though not taking over an existing role)—on the other hand, truly shines as the gold digging serial killer hell-bent on murdering Fester for money.

 Addams Family Values goes for a more laugh out loud approach than its predecessor and some scenes fall flat with jokes that don't land.
 There are other films like Sam Raimi's Crimewave (1985) that attempt to create a live action cartoon and do a slightly better job at accomplishing it, in my opinion.
 But I can't deny the charm of the film as a whole and it's a worthy follow-up that serves as an enjoyable second half of a double bill with The Addams Family.